Tournament Day 2017

 Hospitality/Coaches’ Room and Lunch

-Guided tours of MIT’s campus will be offered for interested students at 3:30 p.m. on Friday, January 22, 2016, the day before the tournament, beginning and ending in the lobby of building 7.
+Guided tours of MIT’s campus will be offered for interested students on Friday, January 20, 2017, the day before the tournament, beginning and ending in the lobby of building 7.
 Tours will last 75-90 minutes.
-Capacity of these tours will be limited to 50 students total, first-come, first-served.
+Further information regarding tours will be posted soon.
 We ask that students, parents, and coaches from the Boston area kindly allow out-of-town attendees priority on the tours, since MIT offers campus tours almost every weekday throughout the year.

-Alternatively, students, coaches, and parents may take a self-guided tour of MIT’s campus using the suggested route on the official MIT Mobile smartphone app (free for iOS and Android) or in hard copy at http://web.mit.edu/institute-events/events/privategrouptour/150WalkingTour.pdf.
+Alternatively, students, coaches, and parents may take a self-guided tour of MIT’s campus using the suggested route on the official MIT Mobile smartphone app (free for iOS and Android) or in hard copy here.

 Scoring and Arbitration

 The tournament will be scored by the national policies and procedures outlined here.
 Scoring headquarters will be located in room 10-105 (Bush Room).
 Scoring questions or irregularities should be brought by a coach to the attention of the tournament organizers located in room 10-105 no later than the beginning of the awards ceremony at 7:00 p.m.
-Matters requiring arbitration will be resolved by a committee consisting of Stephen Tang (Tournament Director), Connor Duffy (Co-Founder and Past Tournament Director), and Katie Shade (Director, Logistics).
+Matters requiring arbitration will be resolved by a committee consisting of Katie Shade (Co-Director), Stephen Tang (Co-Director), and Priya Pillai (Committee Lead).
 Decisions of the arbitration committee are final, and the results announced at the awards ceremony are final.

 As is the procedure at the national tournament, due to space constraints, up to 16 people per team (usually, the 15 competing students plus 1 coach) may sit in the awards ceremony main venue (Kresge Auditorium, W16-109) for the awards ceremony.
-Additional tournament attendees may watch a live streaming video of the awards ceremony in room W16-035, the overflow seating location, in the same building.
+Additional tournament attendees may watch a live streaming video of the awards ceremony in the overflow seating location, in the same building.
+Volunteers will direct you.

 Attire is casual — we expect that most students will wear the same clothes that they wore to the competition.
 If possible, teams should bring all their belongings to the awards ceremony so that they can proceed directly to buses at the conclusion of the ceremony.